 One of the early threats to the republic came in March 1783, when a group of officers in the Continental Army decided to challenge the authority of the Congress.
 The incident was caused by the inability of Congress to pay the members of the military.

-Under the Articles of Confederation, the Congress could not tax the states to raise revenue.
+Under the Articles of Confederation, Congress could not tax the states to raise revenue.
 Instead, it relied on voluntary payments from the states, which were made on an irregular basis.
 In 1780, Congress passed a resolution to provide half-pay for retired soldiers.
 In late 1782, Congress was still waiting for the money.

 Horatio Gates was involved in the faction opposing the Congress.

 With the end of the Revolutionary War in sight, high-ranking members of the Army began to fear that if the Army disbanded the soldiers would never receive their pay.
-A faction, which included Horatio Gates, developed that accused Congress of trampling on the rights which the soldiers were told — and believed — they were fighting for.
+A faction, which included Horatio Gates, accused Congress of trampling on the rights which the soldiers were told — and believed — they were fighting for.
 In March 1783, a letter circulated the Army’s encampment at Newburgh, New York.
 The letter stated their concerns and called for a meeting to be held on March 11.

 “After a pursuit of seven long years, the object for which we set out is at length brought within our reach! — Yes, my friends, that suffering courage of yours, was active once — it has conducted the United States of America through a doubtful and a bloody war!
 It has placed her in the chair of independency, and peace again returns to bless — whom?
 A country willing to redress your wrongs, cherish your worth, and reward your services; a country courting your return to private life, with tears of gratitude, and smiles of admiration; longing to divide with you that independency which your gallantry has given, and those riches which your wounds have preserved?
 Is this the case?
 Or is it rather, a country that tramples upon your rights, disdains your cries, and insults your distresses?
 Have you not, more than once, suggested your wishes, and made known your wants to Congress?
 Wants and wishes which gratitude and policy should have anticipated, rather than evaded.
 And have you not lately, in the meek language of entreating memorial, begged from their justice, what you would no longer expect from their favour?
 How have you been answered?
 Let the letter which you are called to consider to-morrow, make reply.”